The debate of whether wireless earbuds vs wired earbuds are better is not an easy one to answer because there are pros

 Easy To Fix And Less Expensive

 Wireless headphone are more expensive than wired ones.
 Wireless technology is more costly to create and manufacture.
 Wireless headphones are also easier to fix.

 Standard wired headphone have passive speakers that produce high-quality audio signals.
 These headphones don’t require an external power source.
 Audio signals can power the headphone.
 There is no need to charge the headphone or use batteries.

 You’re good to go as long as your headphone are connected to your audio source.

-However, active noise-canceling headphones require a constant source of power to reduce ambient noise.
+But active noise-canceling headphones need a steady power source to block out background noise.
 Even though they are wired, the headphones still require batteries.

 They are immune to unwanted wireless interferences or pairing problems.
 They are undoubtedly more user-friendly than wireless ones, considering all these factors.

 Disadvantages wired headphone

 There are some drawbacks to wired headphone, despite all their benefits.
 Here are their main disadvantages.

 Can Limit Movement